 Total: 36 Credit Hours

 SPECIALIST DEGREE IN SCHOOL PSYCHOLOGY

-After successfully completing the first semester of the MA in Psychology with School Psychology emphasis, applicants apply to the Ed.S.
+After successfully completing the fall semester of the MA in Psychology with School Psychology emphasis, applicants apply to the Ed.S.
 School Psychology program by submitting to Graduate Admissions a sample of their professional writing (a scholarly paper on any subject) and a statement of their professional goals (1000 words or fewer).